 Traditional research methods

 - Qualitative focus groups or group discussions; enable topic discussion, exploration and idea generation, building and challenging.
-For example, recruiting respondents with differing views to ‘conflict groups’ in order to challenge beliefs and understand and uncover ways to overcome possible prejudices.
+For example, recruiting respondents with differing views to ‘conflict groups’ in order to challenge beliefs and also understand and uncover ways to overcome possible prejudices.

-- Depth interviews – face-to-face or telephone; enable in-depth understanding of people, who they are, their attitudes, beliefs and motivations.
+- Depth interviews – face-to-face or telephone; enable in-depth understanding of people, who they are, their attitudes, beliefs and also motivations.
 Also suited to more confidential and sensitive topics e.g. healthcare, business-to-business.

 - Accompanied shops – in a real-life shopping environment to understand real-life shopping motivations and behaviour.